Play Live Radio

 Cradle Cincinnati was created as a collaboration between Hamilton County, Cincinnati, and local health departments, medical systems and community groups to focus on reducing Hamilton County's high infant mortality rate.
 In 2019, the organization shifted its efforts to focus on Black women.
 It released a five-year strategic plan in 2023 aimed at reducing Black infant deaths.

 The organization and local health leaders say they'll continue to push for better outcomes and more support and resources to prevent infant deaths.
-They point to existing programs including Queens Village, the Pregnancy Pathway Program, and Cribs for Kids.
+They point to existing programs including Queens Village, the Pregnancy Pathway Program, and Cribs for Kids, which will provide a free Pack-N-Play-style playard (travel crib).

 Read more: